 A maritime sector strengthened by MarRI-UK will help the co-ordination of research across the sector by giving an understanding of commercial opportunities aligned to a shared roadmap.

-Through MarRI-UK, Bibby have begun their path to decarbonisation of our fleet through the WaveMaster Zero C project.
+Through MarRI-UK, Bibby have begun their path to decarbonisation of their fleet through the WaveMaster Zero C project.
 The WaveMaster Zero C project aims to find the best suited alt-fuel for use on our future SOV fleet.
 The project will analyse hydrogen, ammonia, methanol, biofuel and full electric WaveMaster concepts in terms of technical, economic, and environmental feasibility.
 This will be married up with an analysis of current and future landside infrastructure to ensure reliable and safe bunkering at port.

 The project, funded in-part by MarRI-UK, brings together key industry partners in Lloyd’s Register, Damen Shipyards, ORE Catapult, Houlder and Square 5 Ltd, to facilitate this work and allow for wider industry collaboration.